 ProcessWire is based on modular and easily expandable system architecture and shows that each installation consists of the ProcessWire process.

-It is suitable for complex websites with special design requirements, multilingual websites, online catalogues and small websites.
+It is suitable for complex websites with special design requirements, multilingual websites, online catalogs and small websites.

 Processwire cms system requirements